panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/focused-euler-87tlx?file=/src/index.js)

+Look closer at `const listPromise = getList()` statement: you can see that getting the promise is done using a synchronous statement, even if behind it runs an asynchronous operation.

+That's the first big benefit that the promise provides (the second big benefit is [chaining](#3-chain-of-promises)): you can manipulate encapsulated async operation results in a synchronous way, without over-complicating the functions like the callbacks approach would do.

 ### 2.2 Extracting the promise rejection error

-If the operation fails then the promise rejects with an error.
+If the operation fails, then the promise rejects with an error.
 You can access the rejection error using a special method:

 ```javascript
 promise